Accounting and Litigation Risk: Evidence from Directors' & Officers' Insurance Pricing

 We study whether and how financial reporting concerns are priced by insurers that sell Directors’ and Officers’ (D&O) insurance to public firms.
-As D&O insurers typically assume the liabilities arising from shareholder litigation, the insurance premiums they charge for D&O coverage reflect their assessment of a company’s litigation risk.
+As D&O insurers typically assume the liabilities arising from shareholder litigation, the premiums they charge for D&O coverage reflect their assessment of a company’s litigation risk.
 Using a sample of public firms in the 2001-2004 Tillinghast D&O insurance surveys, we document that firms with lower earnings quality or prior accounting restatements pay higher premiums after controlling for other factors impacting litigation risk.
-In addition, insurers’ concerns about financial reporting are most evident for firms with non-revenue/expense restatements, are greater in the period following the passage of the Sarbanes-Oxley Act of 2002, and are greater for firms with financial reporting problems that linger into the future.
-Our results are consistent with past restatements being viewed as evidence of chronic, ongoing problems with a firm’s financial statements.
-By analyzing archival data, we are also able to quantify the effects of other determinants of D&O premiums (such as business risk, corporate governance, etc.) identified by Baker and Griffith (2007a) through interviews regarding the D&O underwriting process.
+In addition, insurers’ concerns about financial reporting are most evident for firms with restatements that are not revenue or expense related, are greater in the period following the passage of the Sarbanes-Oxley Act of 2002, and are greater for firms with financial reporting problems that linger.
+Our results are consistent with past restatements being viewed as evidence of chronic problems with a firm’s financial statements.
+By analyzing archival data, we can also quantify the effects of other determinants of D&O premiums (such as business risk, corporate governance, etc.) identified by Baker and Griffith (2007a) through interviews regarding the D&O underwriting process.

 Number of Pages in PDF File: 58

 Keywords: Financial reporting quality, accounting restatements, Directors’ and Officers’ insurance, litigation risk, D&O, corporate governance

 JEL Classification: G22, G32, K22, K41, K42, M41Accepted Paper Series

 Date posted: November 21, 2005 ; Last revised: October 18, 2013

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.